bmaupin/civ-be-linux-fixes/docs/notes/mod-crash.md

 #### Location of bug

+- Lua function `Modding.ActivateAllowedDLC()` seems to reload DLC, but it works
+- Lua function `Modding.ActivateEnabledMods()` reloads DLC in a way that causes the crash

 - CvModdingFrameworkAppSide::SetActiveDLCandMods
   - Maybe something different is done when we're using mods versus when we're not
 - Caller of CvModdingFrameworkAppSide::SetActiveDLCandMods